Sportster Cam Bushings

 Removing Bushings From Cam Cover

-This is the method I used to remove my cam bushings.
-First, I carefully ground off the bushing collar (the part that sticks out) with a 5" air-sander.
-I worked slowly and stopped every 5-10 seconds to check my progress.
+This is the method I used to remove my 1965 XLCH cam bushings.
+First, I carefully ground off the bushing collar with an electric grinder.
+I worked slowly and stopped frequently to check my progress.
 You don't want to take off any unnecessary metal from the cam cover.

-After all the old bushings were out (including the one in the engine case) I sprayed everything down with brake parts cleaner, wiped the cover clean, and dried with compressed air.
+After all the old bushings were out (including the one in the engine case) spray down everything with brake parts cleaner, wipe the cover clean, and dry with compressed air.

 Install Cam Bushings

-If you don't have availability to a hydraulic press, here's another way to install cam bushings.
+A hydraulic press is best for pressing in the bushings.
+If you don't have access to one, here's another way.
 Put the bushings in a freezer overnight.
 The next day, heat the bushing cavities slightly with a propane torch.
 By freezing the bushings and heating up the cam cover, they should go in pretty easily.
 A large C-clamp may come in handy.